 Now that your starter is awake, it’s ready to grow and become your baking buddy for life.
 With a little care, your sourdough starter will stay strong, active, and ready to bake delicious loaves, pizza dough, and more.

-Once you're ready to bake, dont forget to check out the DMG Calculator
+Dont forget to check out the DMG calculator and beginner recipes

 Feeding Your Starter: The Basics

-Once your starter is active (bubbly and rising), you’ll need to feed it daily (if kept at room temperature) or once a week (if stored in the fridge).
+Once your starter is active (bubbly and rising), you’ll need feed it before you bake.
+To maintain your new baking buddy for future bakes you'll also need to feed it daily (if kept at room temperature) or once a week (if stored in the fridge).

 Wheat starters: feed it with quality, high-protein baker’s flour.
 If you don’t have high-protein baker’s flour on hand, Dough My God suggests either Lighthouse Bread and Pizza Flour or Laucke Wallaby Bakers Flour, available at Coles, Woolworths, or IGA.
 This will get you out of a spot of trouble and honestly works.
 But if you want to really take your bake up a notch, go for the stronger flour 💪.

 Rye starters: Stick with wholegrain rye flour to keep your culture strong and happy.
+One consideration with wholegrain flour, is that the bran absorbs water more readily than a refined flour.
+Adjust the ratio from the instructions below to 1:1:1.2 (1 part statrter, 1 part flour and 1.2 parts water), adding slightly more water than you would with a refined flour.
 Rye ferments more quickly than wheat, so don’t be surprised if your starter looks extra lively after a feed.

 Daily Feed (Room Temperature)